-- Signing out of iCloud and back in refreshes your authentication and fixes most “backup failed” errors
+- Signing out of your Apple ID and back in refreshes expired authentication tokens that cause silent failures

 #Why Does iPhone Backup Keep Failing?

-The backup process touches several systems at once: network connectivity, iCloud account credentials, available storage, and iOS system state.
-Any one of them can break the chain.
+The backup process relies on four systems working together: network connectivity, iCloud account credentials, available cloud storage, and iOS system state.
+Break any one link and the backup stalls.

-Storage is the most common trigger.
-Apple gives every iCloud account 5 GB free, which sounds like a lot until you factor in that a single modern iPhone backup runs 2 to 8 GB depending on app data, photos, and how many third-party apps you have installed.
-With multiple devices on the same Apple ID, that 5 GB fills up fast, often before you notice.
+Storage is the most common culprit.
+Apple gives every iCloud account 5 GB free.
+A single iPhone backup runs 2 to 8 GB depending on app data and photo libraries.
+With two devices on the same Apple ID, 5 GB disappears before you notice.
+Apple’s iCloud storage guide confirms that 6 paid tiers are available, starting at 50 GB for $0.99/month.

 #iCloud Storage and Account Fixes